-As specified in collective bargaining agreements, employees of the District serve in a probationary status upon initial employment and upon promotion to any position which is at a higher classification than previous positions.
+As specified in collective bargaining agreements, employees of the District serve in a probationary status upon initial employment.
 Probationary periods vary in length depending on the type of position and/or the terms specified in collective bargaining agreements.
 Certificated and classified staff employed on a temporary contract do not have a formal probationary period.